Educational Audiologist Jobs in USA with Visa Sponsorship

 Do educational audiologists qualify for H-1B visa sponsorship?

-Yes, educational audiologists typically qualify for H-1B sponsorship as the role requires specialized knowledge and at least a master's degree in audiology.
+Yes, educational audiologists typically qualify for H-1B visa sponsorship as the role requires specialized knowledge and at least a master's degree in audiology.
 The position involves complex assessments, hearing aid fittings, and educational planning that clearly meets the specialty occupation standard.
 USCIS generally approves these petitions when properly documented.

 What degree requirements do school districts expect for visa sponsorship?